suprafrontal/hemato.ai.docs/source/index.html.md

 Field  | Description
 -------|------------
-status | This reflects the [HTTP Status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) error | If something has gone wrong, this provides an error message possibly with error codes or more context on what has happened. almost always this comes along side a 4xx or 5xx status code results | This is the output of the call, and can be of any type, often a dictionary / object. user_message | This is a message that can be displayed to the end users, often useful in cases there is an error debug_info | Contains information helpful when debugging
+status | This reflects the [HTTP Status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) error | If something has gone wrong, this provides an error message with error codes or more context on what has happened. results | This is the output of the call, and can be of any type, often a dictionary / object. user_message | This is a message that can be displayed to the end users.
+This is often useful in cases where there is an error. debug_info | Contains helpful information for debugging